jamulussoftware/jamuluswebsite/wiki/en/en-Server-Win-Mac.md

 **Windows users** - If you want the server to start automatically on system start, enable the corresponding check box.

-(Leave the "Custom Central Server Address" field empty unless you need to list your server on a [private central server](Choosing-a-Server-Type#3-central))
+(Leave the "Custom Directory Server Address" field empty unless you need to list your server on a [private directory server](Choosing-a-Server-Type#3-central))

 ***